gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 --lb-algorithm {SOURCE_IP,ROUND_ROBIN,LEAST_CONNECTIONS}
 ```

-The pool is successfully created when the `provisioning_status` has reached the status`ACTIVE`.
+The pool has been successfully created when the `provisioning_status` has reached the status `ACTIVE`.

 ```bash
 $ openstack loadbalancer pool list